 Shopping, organizing, scheduling, banking, working, and simply having fun, it’s often a mobile app that solves, bringing convenience galore.

-All right, so how come 80 to 90% of apps get abandoned after a single use?
+All right, so how come such a shattering number of apps fails?

 That’s easy — because they don’t solve anything for their target audience.
 Indeed, it’s the failure to research the market that’s the top reason why mobile applications flop on app stores.